epochjs/epoch/README.md

 The best way to start contributing to Epoch is to follow these steps:

 1. Change to the source directory for the project
-2. Run `cake build` to build the JavaScript and CSS from source
+2. Run `gulp watch` to recompile the project after source files change
-    1. Optionally run `cake documentation` to compile the API documentation into HTML
+3. Make changes in a source file (either in `src/` or `sass/`)
-3. In a web browser open the `test/index.html` and browse the rendering tests
+4. In a web browser open the `test/index.html` and browse the rendering tests
-4. Make changes in the CoffeeScript Source and use `cake build` or `cake watch` so that your changes are compiled
 5. Use the rendering tests to see if your changes had the desired result
-6. Ensure unit tests with pass `cake test`
+6. Ensure unit tests with pass `gulp unit`

 #### Testing